 Keep it with personal papers in a safe place where others can find it, not in a safe deposit box.
 Give signed copies to doctors, family, close friends, the Agent you named to make decisions for you, and the person you named as an alternate agent.
 Ask to have it put in your file at your doctor’s office and the hospital, home care agency, hospice or nursing home.

-You can use the form at the end of this fact sheet.
+You can use the form attached to this fact sheet.
 The last 2 pages are a Health Care Directive worksheet.
 You do not have to do the worksheet part, but it can help you decide about health care needs and can be added to the rest of your form if you want.